 We’ve already taken you through the threats that verification and validation detect, now let’s discuss some threats that can sneak right past a verification, validation test, but can be spotted in a hygiene test.

 For example, a screamer is a person who complains about receiving your emails very harshly and threatens to report you to the ISPs, and FTC.
 If you get enough complaints they will monitor you and potentially put you on some sort of list.
 It’s important to note that a screamer is a real person, which means that running that email address through a verification and validation test, it will come back active.
-But this screamer is a potential threat to you, so Multi-Method Email Hygiene can detect not only screamers but other threats that can pass a verification test such as spam traps, zombies, disposable domains, honeypots, and more.
+But this screamer is a potential threat to you, so Email Hygiene can detect not only screamers but other threats that can pass a verification test such as spam traps, zombies, disposable domains, honeypots, and more.

 Here are a few more threats that will pass a simple verification and validation test.
-Only Multi-Method Email Hygiene can detect…
+Only Email Hygiene can detect…

 Disposable Domains: These are emails associated with disposable temporary domains.
 They will pass a simple verification/validation test because they are real for only a few minutes.
 These emails are the 5, 7, 10-minute emails that deliver then explode.
 An example would be a shared email account that is public and has no password.

 Zombies: Zombies are just what they sound like.
 Real emails that will pass verification, but the only problem is they belong to deceased individuals who left not only their belonging behind but their email addresses.
-There is no harm in these email, besides that, there is zero engagement.
+There is no harm in this email, besides that, there is zero engagement.
 You are wasting your marketing efforts by sending to these emails who have no one behind them.
 They are a dead end.

 Spam Traps: There are different types of spam traps, pure, recycled email addresses, invalid email addresses, typos, fake addresses, honeypots and more.
 These can cause damages to your sender reputation, your IP address could be added to a blacklist, and if you hit a spam trap operated by a major ISP, like AOL or Yahoo it could permanently blacklist your sender domain.
 Verification and validation are great for detecting typo traps, but what about these other types?
 This is where email hygiene can help.